MFG Day Celebrates Manufacturing in America

-In the next decade, nearly 3.5 million new manufacturing jobs are expected, but more than 2 million of those will likely go unfilled because of a shortage of skilled workers.
-This is one of the reasons MFG Day is so important – it allows students, teachers, parents and current job seekers to learn more about this industry and what it has to offer workers now and in the future.
+By 2030, an estimated 4 million manufacturing jobs will be needed, but 2.1 million of those will likely go unfilled because of a shortage of skilled workers.
+This is one of the reasons MFG Day is so important — it allows students, teachers, parents and current job seekers to learn more about this industry and what it has to offer workers now and in the future.

 There is a common misconception that modern manufacturing operations are dark, dangerous factories that employ low-skilled workers.
 The reality is that manufacturing is a technologically advanced industry, with ample use of automation, 3-D printing and robots, and screen technology that require training and skill to operate.

 Manufacturing Day aims to dispel this misconception and encourage students, parents, educators, media and local communities in general to learn more about what happens in modern manufacturing facilities and the possibilities they hold for prosperous careers.

 Click here to find an MFG Day event happening in your area!

 Absolute Machine Tools, Inc. has spent more than 30 years providing the machine tools needed to help machine shops and manufacturing facilities improve productivity in an increasingly competitive global economy.
 Contact us today to learn more about our CNC machines.